goravel/docs/the-basics/request.md

 ### Retrieving An Input Value

 Access all of the user input without worrying about which HTTP verb was used for the request.
-Retrieve order: `json`, `form`, `query`, `route`.
+Retrieve order: `json`, `form`.

 ```go
 name := ctx.Request().Input("name")